AnkitDatascience07/Data_Visualization_Projects/README.md

 ## Introduction

 Data visualization is a crucial aspect of data analysis and interpretation.
 It helps in understanding complex data sets by representing them in a visual format, making it easier to identify patterns, trends, and insights.
-This repository contains several projects that demonstrate different data visualization techniques using tools such as Python (Matplotlib, Seaborn), R (ggplot2), D3.js, Tableau, and more.
+This repository contains several projects that demonstrate different data visualization techniques using tools such as Python (Matplotlib, Seaborn), Tableau, and power BI.

 ## Projects